adamwasiak/blacksmith-art/README.md

 ![Contact Me](assets/images/contact.jpg)

 This section of the website allows users to engage with the artist directly through a contact form.
 The contact form allows for a message to be included, apart from the core details of the user such as Name, Surname and Email address.
-All of the sections of the contact form are validated for contacted, including the email address section, which is validated for format of the information and to ensure that an actual email is being submitted.
+All of the sections of the contact form are validated for content, including the email address section, which is validated for format of the information and to ensure that an actual email is being submitted.
 The contact me page styles the background with thyme related image.

 ## Future developments
-Whilst the initial concept was to keep the website simple and focused on its visual content, there is several future developments to enhance user experience and provide an additional value for the artist.
+Whilst the initial concept was to keep the website simple and focused on its visual content, there are several future developments to enhance user experience and provide an additional value for the artist.
 The key features include:

-1. Artist’s local language version of the website
+1. Artist’s local language version of the website.
-2. Additional section to share pictures and details of products available
+2. Additional section to share pictures and details of products available.
-3. Feature allowing users to submit orders for products available
+3. Feature allowing users to submit orders for products available.
-4. Routing of contact messages from the websites directly into artist’s personal email address
+4. Routing of contact messages from the websites directly into artist’s personal email address.
 5. My work and home page content to align into columns for users using smaller devices for enhanced user experience.

 ## Testing